TICHOJEBEC-SK/cs2-WeaponRestrict/README.md

 - **NoBypassWeapons** – explicit list of classnames that **nobody can bypass**, regardless of limit
   Example: `[ "weapon_awp", "weapon_g3sg1" ]`
 - **Rules** – weapon limits per map and player count (`all` applies everywhere)
+- **BlockSound** – path to a sound that plays when restriction triggers

 ---